 An unlawful non-citizen therefore includes a person who:

-- enters Australia by deception, misrepresentation or without a visa;
+- Enters Australia by deception, misrepresentation or without a visa;

-- breaches the conditions of their visa, such as by overstaying on a temporary visa or working without the appropriate visa type; or
+- Breaches the conditions of their visa, such as by overstaying on a temporary visa or working without the appropriate visa type; or

-- has their visa cancelled on ‘character’ grounds, such as due to engaging in criminal conduct.
+- Has their visa cancelled on ‘character’ grounds, such as due to engaging in criminal conduct.

 Whatever the grounds for a person’s visa cancellation, if they are in Australia and no longer hold a visa that is in effect, they immediately become an ‘unlawful non-citizen’.